LM-btw/LM-btw/README.md

 # 📂 Projects

-### 🚗 IFCar

-Academic project developed for the **IFSP community**.

-A carpooling platform designed to provide a more organized alternative for students and staff looking for rides.

-**Technologies & concepts**

-`Web Development` · `Database` · `Backend` · `UML` · `Software Engineering`

----

 ### 🛒 Loja Lain

 A web development project built while studying **Angular and TypeScript**.

-The project also represents one of my interests outside traditional development: combining **software with visual identity and experimentation**.
+The project combines software development with visual identity and experimentation.

 **Technologies**